gphat/viscount/README.md

 # How It Works

-Waterhouse proxies requests to KairosDB to avoid any problems with [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+Viscount proxies requests to KairosDB to avoid any problems with [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
 This will become optional in the future.

 # Post a Dashboard